Tours on two wheels

 On the Mankato River Ramble, cyclists stop in Rapidan for pie.

-Sept.
-9, Northfield Rotary Bike Tour in Northfield, Minn.
+First Saturday after Labor Day, Northfield Rotary Bike Tour from Dundas, Minn.
 Formerly known as the Jesse James Days tour, this ride, traverses the rolling countryside south of town on various routes; the century uses part of the Sakatah State Trail from Faribault.

-Sept.
-16, Ride the Ridges from Winona, Minn.
-Tour the scenic bluffs of southeast Minnesota on routes of 18, 43, 65 or 106 miles.
+Mid-September, Ride the Ridges from Winona, Minn.
+Tour the scenic bluffs of southeast Minnesota on routes of four routes, one of them a century.

 The TOMRV bike tour in Iowa.